Krylov Complexity in Supersymmetric Large-$N$ Quantum Mechanics: The rank-1 modified model

 \subsubsection{Spectrum at $\lambda=1$ and truncated finite-dimensional space}

 Near $\lambda=1$, the Veneziano–Wosiek model exhibits the scaling (\ref{3.27}), while the modified model shows the simple linear behavior $E_{n}\sim (\lambda-1)$, cf.\ (\ref{5.7}).
-It is interesting to investigate what happens exactly at $\lambda=1$ by truncating the state space with a cutoff on the boson number.
+It is interesting to investigate what happens exactly at $\lambda=1$ by truncating the state space with a boson number cutoff.
 In the modified model this analysis is particularly simple and transparent.

 Let us look for an eigenvector of (\ref{5.6}) with eigenvalue $E$ at $\lambda=1$: \be \la{5.15} (\widetilde H\phi)_{n}=2n\phi_{n}-(n-1)\phi_{n-1}-(n+1)\phi_{n+1} = E \phi_{n}. \ee The associated Laguerre polynomials $L_{n}^{(1)}(E)$ satisfy the recursion relation \be (n+1)L_{n+1}^{(1)}(E) = (2n+2-E)L_{n}^{(1)}(E)-(n+1)L_{n-1}^{(1)}(E). \ee Shifting the indices gives \be nL_{n}^{(1)}(E) = (2n-E)L_{n-1}^{(1)}(E)-nL_{n-2}^{(1)}(E), \ee which can be rewritten as \be 2L_{n-1}^{(1)}(E)-L_{n-2}^{(1)}(E)-L_{n}^{(1)}(E) = \frac{E}{n}L_{n-1}^{(1)}(E). \ee Therefore, setting \be \la{5.19} \phi_{n} = \frac{1}{n}L_{n-1}^{(1)}(E), \ee we obtain \be (\widetilde H\phi)_{n} =2L_{n-1}^{(1)}(E)-L_{n-2}^{(1)}(E)-L_{n}^{(1)}(E) = \frac{E}{n}L_{n-1}^{(1)}(E) = E\phi_{n}. \ee Thus (\ref{5.19}) solves the recursion (\ref{5.15}) with the boundary condition $\phi_{1}=1$.